pyxem/pyxem/docs/source/contributing.rst

 The best way to start understanding how pyXem is to use it.

-For developing the code the home of HyperSpy is on github and you'll see that a lot of this guide boils down to using that platform well. so visit the following link and poke around the code, issues, and pull requests: `pyXem on Github <https://github.com/pyxem/pyxem>`_.
+For developing the code the home of pyXem is on github and you'll see that a lot of this guide boils down to using that platform well. so visit the following link and poke around the code, issues, and pull requests: `pyXem on Github <https://github.com/pyxem/pyxem>`_.